CLT Bargains: Queen City’s Thrift Shop Guide

 by Spero Lawson

-As the resale market has continued to soar, so has Charlotte’s endless list of shopping stops.
+As the resale market has continued to soar, so has Charlotte’s list of shopping stops.
 We’ve curated a list of Charlotte thrift store locations where you can snag great deals on unique fashion finds.
 On your mark.
 Get set.
 Go find those hidden gems.

 With all their flashy and seasonal styles, Plato’s Closet is known as the “No. 1 Ranked Teen Resale Franchise” with a huge selection of popular styles for the up-and-coming generation.
 The North Charlotte location is the largest Plato’s Closet in the world, so stop by, take a gander and trade your styles in for some dollars.